PGAV Destinations Designing New Big Bear Alpine Zoo

 “We’re really focusing on how to tell the Zoo’s story and how to bring their mission to the forefront of everything at the new site,” said Tarpley.
 “We’ll be drawing on our recent experiences with similar-missioned projects like the Heart of Africa at the Columbus Zoo, Glacier Run at the Louisville Zoo, Edge of Africa at Busch Gardens, and Florida’s Dolphin Research Center.”

 One of the most unique challenges of BBAZ’s relocation and redesign is the approach to designing the animals’ exhibits.
 Whereas normally zoo exhibit designers understand the populations of animals that will reside within the future exhibits, such as “six giraffes, two cheetahs, one hippopotamus, etc,” these exhibits will need to remain flexible, as the nature of BBAZ’s mission mandates a constantly-changing collection of animals.

 “It’s a fascinating way to approach zoo exhibit design,” says Tarpley.
 “It’s not about designing a raccoon habitat or a snow leopard habitat.
 It’s about designing flexible spaces with appropriate enrichment for the types of animals that may inhabit them in the future, from the curious and energized, to the calm and sedate, to the social.
 We need to deeply understand the wide variety of animal behaviors and abilities that might live in these spaces, and then create the most comfortable and stimulating environments appropriate for that variety.”

-Construction is tentatively scheduled to begin October 2015.
+Construction is tentatively scheduled to begin in the Spring 2016!